genestack/user-tutorials/source/guide/using-genestack-building-pipelines_include.rst

 With Genestack you can either use one of the dataflows or build a pipeline manually selecting customizable applications supported by the system.

-Use Data browser to find a dataset you would like to analyse, click on it.
+Use Data Browser to find a dataset you would like to analyse, click on it.
 Then, on the Metainfo Editor page select the assays you wish to analyse and click on the button marked **Use Dataset** to start creating your pipeline.